 Google finally updates Android distribution dashboard, Pie passes 10%

-After extra than six months of no updates, Google has, in the end, up to date its Android distribution statistics.
-Android Pie, the ultra-modern version of Google’s cell running machine, has passed the 10% adoption mark.
+After more than six months of no updates, Google has finally updated its Android distribution statistics.
+Android Pie, the ultra-modern version of Google’s cell-running machine, has passed the 10% adoption mark.

-The Android developer website hosts a distribution dashboard that information the adoption of Google’s cellular operating machine versions.
-With over 2.
-Five billion active Android gadgets accessible; this is beneficial data that Google used to update on a month-to-month cadence.
+The Android developer website hosts a distribution dashboard that provides information on adopting Google’s cellular operating machine versions, with over 2.
+Five billion active Android gadgets are accessible as beneficial data that Google used to update on a month-to-month cadence.
 For anyone who makes selections regarding Android, it’s incredibly precious to know how widely (or narrowly) an Android version — or, more importantly, an API degree — has been adopted.

 Google finally updates Android distribution dashboard, Pie passes 10% 15

 The distribution numbers had been remaining updated in October 2018.
 In early December, Google introduced a small word below the chart: “(replace coming soon: records feed below upkeep).”
-Months surpassed, and the employer would not explain what turned into going on until today, while it, in the end, updated the numbers.
-In brief, Google blames a technical glitch, says it has resolved the problem and promises to preserve the dashboard updated once more.
-But those updates gained’t come on a month-to-month cadence anymore — approximately quarterly is much more likely, Google instructed VentureBeat.
+Months passed, and the employer would not explain what had been going on until today, while it, in the end, updated the numbers.
+In brief, Google blames a technical glitch, says it has resolved the problem and promises to keep the dashboard updated once more.
+But those updates haven’t come on a month-to-month cadence anymore — approximately quarterly is much more likely, Google instructed VentureBeat.

 Here are these days’ numbers, as compared to October 2018: